 Facts about glaciers

-- Glacial ice often appears blue when it has become very dense.
+Glacial ice often appears blue when it has become very dense.
 Years of compression gradually make the ice denser over time, forcing out the tiny air pockets between crystals.
-When glacier ice becomes extremely dense, the ice absorbs all other colors in the spectrum and reflects primarily blue, which is what we see.
+When glacier ice becomes extremely dense, the ice absorbs a small amount of red light, leaving a bluish tint in the reflected light, which is what we see.
 When glacier ice is white, that usually means that there are many tiny air bubbles still in the ice.

-- In Washington state alone, glaciers provide 1.8 trillion liters 470 billion gallons) of water each summer.
+In Washington State, the state with the largest area of glaciers in the contiguous United States, melting glaciers provide 1.8 trillion liters (470 billion gallons) of water each summer.

-- The Antarctic continent has has been at least partially covered by an ice sheet for the past 40 million years.
+The Antarctic continent has been at least partially covered by an ice sheet for the past 40 million years.

 The land underneath parts of the West Antarctic Ice Sheet may be up to 2.5 kilometers (1.6 miles) below sea level.

 NSIDC's Glacier Glossary - Search and browse terms related to glaciers in NSIDC's comprehensive cryospheric glossary.

 NSIDC Glacier Photograph Collection - NSIDC archives a Glacier Photograph Collection of historical photos, which includes both aerial and terrestrial photos for the 1880s to 1975.
 The photos are primarily of Alaskan glaciers, but coverage also includes the Pacific Northwest and Europe.